Kenny Anderson (footballer): Heart of Midlothian

 Anderson moved abroad to Scotland, where he signed for Heart of Midlothian on 2 February 2015, for a nominal fee on an 18-month contract.

 Five days after signing he scored on his Hearts debut in a 3–2 win away to Livingston.
 With four starts and four sub appearances, as Hearts were promoted back to the Scottish Premiership, Anderson's hopes of getting a winner's medal was under threat, as he made less than nine appearances and need to play in the final game of the season against Rangers.
 Anderson made his ninth appearance for the club in the last game of the season against Rangers, where he came on as a substitute for Miguel Pallardó in the 70th minute, which Hearts later drew 2–2.
 After the game finished, Anderson received the winner's medal, which he described it as a "fantastic achievement", and revealed that Manager Robbie Neilson was planning to use him in the match to ensure he received the winner's medal.
-After not featuring in any first team matches for the side during the 2015–16 season, Anderson left the club in January 2016.
+After not featuring in any first team matches for the side during the 2015–16 season, and having an unsuccessful trial with Livingston in October 2015, Anderson left the club in January 2016.